Sensitivity of a Gigahertz Fabry-P\'erot Resonator for Axion Dark Matter Detection

 The resonance frequency and therefore the axion mass to which \faxe is sensitive can be tuned by changing the distance between the mirrors.
 For example, a tuning range of $2.1\,\mathrm{mm} \leqslant \ell \leqslant 5\,\mathrm{mm}$ would correspond to a scan range between between 30\,GHz and 70\,GHz.
 However, a more narrow tuning range between 30\,GHz and 40\,GHz appears more feasible at least in a first stage of \faxe given the frequency ranges of typical commercially available VNAs.
 The possible signal scan rate $df/dt$ is given by~\cite{Irastorza2018, 2024PhRvD.110d3022C},

-To reach our baseline sensitivity at cryogenic temperatures given in Eq.~\eqref{eq:g-sens} over a frequency range from $\SI{30}{\giga\hertz}$ to $f_\mathrm{max}=\SI{40}{\giga\hertz}$ using spherical mirrors and setting $\beta = 1$, $S/N = 2$, and $\Delta t = \SI{1}{\day}$, a total measurement time of $t_\mathrm{tot}\sim\SI{300}{\day}$ would be required (we refer to this baseline as the \emph{cryo} configuration).
-The parameter space that can be probed within this frequency or mass interval is shown in Fig.~\ref{fig:m-vs-g}, where we also show sensitivities for different configurations with parameters given in Tab.~\ref{tab:configs} and motivated in the following sections.\footnote{ The data for the \faxe sensitivity shown in Fig.~\ref{fig:m-vs-g} as well as the data for Figs.~\ref{fig:FoM_gauss}, \ref{fig:scan_range}, \ref{fig:GP_mirror_profile}, and \ref{fig:GP_e_field} are available online~\cite{dataset_zenodo}. }
+To reach our baseline sensitivity at cryogenic temperatures given in Eq.~\eqref{eq:g-sens} over a frequency range from $\SI{30}{\giga\hertz}$ to $f_\mathrm{max}=\SI{40}{\giga\hertz}$ using spherical mirrors and setting $\beta = 1$, $S/N = 3$, and $\Delta t = \SI{1}{\day}$, a total measurement time of $t_\mathrm{tot}\sim\SI{300}{\day}$ would be required (we refer to this baseline as the \emph{cryo} configuration).
+The parameter space that can be probed within this frequency or mass interval is shown in Fig.~\ref{fig:m-vs-g}, where we also show sensitivities for different configurations with parameters given in Table~\ref{tab:configs} and motivated in the following sections.\footnote{ The data for the \faxe sensitivity shown in Fig.~\ref{fig:m-vs-g} as well as the data for Figs.~\ref{fig:FoM_gauss}, \ref{fig:scan_range}, \ref{fig:GP_mirror_profile}, and \ref{fig:GP_e_field} are available online~\cite{dataset_zenodo}. }